smwasya/rsv-ngs/README.md

 ---
 ## Introduction

-**resvgen** is an advanced bioinformatics pipeline designed specifically for Respiratory Syncytial Virus (RSV) genomics analysis.
+**rsv-ngs** is an advanced bioinformatics pipeline designed specifically for Respiratory Syncytial Virus (RSV) genomics analysis.
 This tool is currently optimized to process paired-end Illumina sequencing data, guiding researchers through the entire workflow from raw reads to consensus sequence generation.

 The pipeline is implemented using [`Nextflow`](https://www.nextflow.io/), ensuring portability and scalability across various computational environments.